Skip to Main Content

 Small Luxury Hotels of the World

 Eight suites above a concept store in a 1920s Roma Norte townhouse: La Valise operates at the opposite end of the spectrum from Mexico City's grand hotel corridor.
-Each room is individually designed with Mexican craft objects, vintage furniture, and artisan textiles, placing the property in a peer set defined by scale, curation, and neighbourhood character rather than facilities.
+Each room is individually designed with Mexican craft objects, vintage furniture, and artisan textiles, placing the property in a comparable set defined by scale, curation, and neighbourhood character rather than facilities.

 La Valise Mexico City hotel in Mexico City, Mexico